-- 5.1 Tuition Fees - 5.1.1 The University charges different tuition fee levels depending on whether you are classed as a Home (Scottish/EU) student; a RUK (Rest of the UK) student; or an International (Full-Fees) student. - 5.1.2 As part of your admissions offer letter you will be assigned a tuition fee status, and notified of the tuition fee costs for your first year of study. - 5.1.3 Decisions regarding fee assessments are made using Scottish Government Fee Regulations.
+5.1 Tuition Fees

+- 5.1.1 The University charges different tuition fee levels depending on whether you are classed as a Home (Scottish/EU) student; a RUK (Rest of the UK) student; or an International (Full-Fees) student. - 5.1.2 As part of your admissions offer letter you will be assigned a tuition fee status, and notified of the tuition fee costs for your first year of study. - 5.1.3 Decisions regarding fee assessments are made using Scottish Government Fee Regulations.
 If you believe your fee assessment is incorrect you must notify us within 28 days of receiving your decision and before you accept our offer of admission.

 - 5.1.4 The assessment of your fee status is based on the information provided to us as part of the application process.
 If, at a later date, the University is made aware, for example from UCAS or the Student Awards Agency for Scotland (SAAS), that incorrect or false information was originally provided, and if this information brings the original fee assessment decision into question, the University reserves the right to revise its original fee assessment and/or withdraw the offer we have made to you. - 5.1.5 Once you matriculate as a student with the University, your fee status will remain the same for the duration of your studies.
-Once you have commenced your studies, your fee status can only be amended if you meet specific criteria, as set out by the Fee Regulations.

-- 5.1.6 If your tuition fee costs are over £6500 and you are responsible for paying your own fees, you will be required to make a deposit payment of £3500 to secure your place on the programme. - 5.1.7 Instructions on how to make your deposit payment and/or how to set up payment plans for the payment of your fees are included in your offer of admission or can be found here. - 5.1.8 All tuition fees must be paid in full, no later than matriculation.
+Once you have commenced your studies, your fee status can only be amended if you meet specific criteria, as set out by the Fee Regulations. - 5.1.6 If you are an overseas fee paying student and your tuition fee costs are over £6500 and you are responsible for paying your own fees, you will be required to make a deposit payment of £3500 to secure your place on the programme. - 5.1.7 Instructions on how to make your deposit payment and/or how to set up payment plans for the payment of your fees are included in your offer of admission or can be found here. - 5.1.8 All tuition fees should be paid in full, no later than matriculation.
 If necessary, a payment plan may be set up.
 Failure to pay your tuition fees by the required deadlines may lead to you being withdrawn from your programme of study.
 Details of our tuition fee policies can be found here. - 5.1.9 Students who are sponsored must provide a letter of sponsorship as evidence of funding.
-If your sponsor fails to pay your tuition fees, you will become responsible for this payment.
+If your sponsor fails to pay your tuition fees, you will become responsible for this payment. - 5.1.10 Tuition fees are subject to an annual review and may increase from one academic year to the next.
+Any annual increment in the cost of tuition fees while you are at the University will take into account the following circumstances: